Lagerfeld absent from Chanel’s 18th-century couture

 “(It evoked) a bygone era to see the dresses with the feathers up close,” she added.

-Coppola, who has won the best director award at the Cannes Film Festival, has come a long way since she first forged ties with the Parisian house — as a nervous teenage intern.
+Coppola, who won the best director award at the Cannes Film Festival in 2017, has come a long way since she first forged ties with the Parisian house as a nervous teenage intern.

 Bond girl Carole Bouquet had helped the young Coppola find the stint.